-Volume streams consist of two streaming endpoints that deliver a random sample of publicly available Tweets in real-time:
+Volume streams consist of two streaming endpoints that deliver a random sample of publicly available Tweets in real-time.
+They are available to Enterprise levels of access only.

 - 10% sampled stream.
-Available to Enterprise levels of access.
 Commonly referred to as the "Decahose."

 These are referred to as "volume streams" because they both deliver large volumes of data.
 Even the 1% stream can emit many dozens of Tweets every second.
 With these streams, you can identify and track trends, monitor general sentiment, monitor global events, and much more.